fedtools/adfstoolkit/doc/upgrade.md

 # Upgrading
 ADFSToolkit can be updated using the PowerShell command `Update-Module` which will fetch and install the latest updates.
-This may only take a few moments however propagating the changes completely may require the cache to be deleted and recalculated as if it were an initial install so plan accordingly and allocate sufficient time during an update.
+This may only take a few moments however propagating the changes completely may require the cache to be deleted and recalculated as if it were an initial install.
+Plan accordingly allocating sufficient time during an update.
 Updates that require this will be flagged as such in the upgrade process.

 ## Steps
 |:exclamation: When updating from versions prior to v2.0.0.0 be sure to disable/suspend the scheduled job and resume it after updates |